County judge in Omaha rules 'dangerous dog' be put down

 OMAHA, Neb.
 (WOWT) -- A Douglas County judge saying no more.
 It's all after a dog has repeatedly attacked people living in a Dundee neighborhood.

-As the parents of some of the victims attacked by the dog filed out of the courtroom, they expressed their satisfaction with this decision.
+As the parents of some of the victims attacked by the Golden Doodle filed out of the courtroom, they expressed their satisfaction with this decision.

 "We feel very relieved the kids can once again play safely in the neighborhood and it's just unfortunate that another child had to be attacked for that to happen," Tami Hauser said.